What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study: Creating STR-2022

 \subsubsection{Annotation Aggregation}

 We aggregate information from various responses by using the counting procedure discussed in \S \ref{sec:comparative_annotations}.
-Since relatedness is a unipolar scale, the resulting relatedness score was linearly transformed to fit within a 0--1 scale of increasing relatedness.
+Since relatedness is a unipolar scale, the resulting relatedness score was linearly transformed to fit within a 0--1 scale of increasing relatedness. \fl{Appendix Table \ref{tab:sample-pairs} presents sample sentence pairs from each data source.}

-Figure \ref{img:data_distribution} presents a histogram of relatedness scores for STR-2021.
-Observe that each of the subsets covers a wide range of relatedness scores.
-Note that the lexical overlap sampling strategy has resulted in a wide spread of relatedness scores.
-Note also that supposed paraphrases are spread across much of the right half of the relatedness scale.
+Figure \ref{img:data_distribution} presents a histogram of relatedness scores for STR-2022.
+Observe that each of the subsets covers a wide range of relatedness scores; that the lexical overlap sampling strategy has resulted in a wide spread of relatedness scores; and that supposed paraphrases are spread across much of the right half of the relatedness scale.